afauroux/MagdaAndAntoineAndTheVan/posts/Patagonia-1.md

 ![hike to a glacier in the mountains surrounding Ushuaia](https://user-images.githubusercontent.com/20797902/227959061-0f2a0dc1-4760-4a7d-a00f-0b736f718ede.jpg)

 After this, we rolled to the Harberton estancia, built by Thomas Bridges and his sons after he decided to leave the mission in 1886.
-This settlement was still nicely preserved, and between the old house, the decorative whale bones, the nice vegetable & fruits garden, the boats made by the eldest son, the rolling hills, the cemetery, the sheep shaving halls, and the grand-niece working at the reception we felt like we were back in 1890s.
+This settlement was still nicely preserved, and between the old house, the decorative whale bones, the nice vegetable & fruits garden, the boats made by the eldest son, the rolling hills, the cemetery, the sheep shaving equipments, and the grand-niece working at the reception we felt like we were back in 1890s.

 ![estancia Harberton looks very much like it did 130 years ago](https://user-images.githubusercontent.com/20797902/227959066-85d8e191-d2fb-4420-8df5-7fbf59bde170.jpg)

 Patagonia is definitely strange and even fully colonised by sheep farmers and road-trippers, it kept some of its mysterious charms.
-Following the pages of another legendary book (In Patagonia by Bruce Chatwin), we went to visit caves back in Chilean Patagonia, where incredibly well preserved remains of the mylodon were found a century ago (a giant sloth that disappeared together with all the mega-fauna, coincidently when humans arrived 13000 years ago).
+Following the pages of a famous travel book (In Patagonia by Bruce Chatwin), we went to visit caves back in Chilean Patagonia, where incredibly well preserved remains of the mylodon were found a century ago (a giant sloth that disappeared together with all the mega-fauna, coincidently when humans arrived 13000 years ago).
 Since then, all the pieces flew to museums around the world and left the caves empty of remains but full of cavemen dreams.

 ![milodon cave](https://user-images.githubusercontent.com/20797902/227959069-0775f072-3e88-44df-a7a8-7a786f3e4062.jpg)